fugue/example-tf-circleci-part-2/README.md

 ### Step 1: Download example repo ZIP

-Once again, we've conveniently created a GitHub repo with all the code you need.
+Once again, we've conveniently created a GitHub repo (this one!) with all the code you need.
 [Download the ZIP here.](https://github.com/fugue/example-tf-circleci-part-2/archive/master.zip)

 ### Step 2: Copy files into your repo